This tax filing and payment relief also extends to estimated tax payments for 2020 that would typically be due on April

-Whether you go it alone, hire a tax preparation professional, or take advantage of MBO’s tax assistance and advice, tax season doesn’t have to be something you dread.
+Whether you go it alone or hire a tax preparation professional, tax season doesn’t have to be something you dread.
 So long as you prepare your documents, take the proper steps, and compile the information you need, your annual tax filing will be simple and painless.
 Follow these four steps to get your small business ready for tax season this year.

 1. Get Paperwork Together

 Whether you’re doing your own taxes or having them prepared by a professional, it’s important to make sure you have all the information you, or they, will need.
 When the deadline for filing annual taxes approaches, the last thing you want to be doing is scrambling to get all of your financial data together.
 Or worse, filing with inaccurate information which could end in potential fines, penalties, or prosecution.

 Ideally, the majority of the information you’ll need—records of expenses and documentation of all income—is already consolidated in your accounting system, be that an outside accountant or your own billing or accounting software.
 You should also make sure that you have access to the documents that show your income and expenses, ideally in both paper and digital form.
 Should you get audited, having thorough documentation will be invaluable.

 At the very minimum, make sure you have the following documentation: